chuckharmston/django-fieldlevel-permissions/README.rst

 =====
 In your admin classes, inherit from ``fieldlevel.admin.FieldLevelAdmin`` rather than ``django.contrib.admin.ModelAdmin``.
 This provides you with two overridable methods, ``can_change_field`` and ``can_change_inline``, each of which have access to the request and the object being edited, and should return a boolean indicating whether or not the user should see the field in the admin.

+It is important to note that any potentially hidden fields must be ``blank=True``, have a default set, or must have handling code in a `custom save method <http://docs.djangoproject.com/en/dev/topics/db/models/#overriding-predefined-model-methods>`_.

 In the following example, we will demonstrate this by modifying these Models and ModelAdmin to achieve a few tasks:

 1. Only superusers will be able to modify the post and comment dates